yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 5. How is routing configured in your overall design?

     For many cases, this solution will apply user defined routes to ensure desired routing; however, because ExpressRoute is in use, we must take advantage of BGP routing for some scenarios like force tunneling.
-In the case of the preferred solution, we are using a BGP route to force outbound Internet traffic back to an on-premises firewall.
+In the case of the preferred solution, we are using a BGP route to force outbound internet traffic back to an on-premises firewall.
 This device is monitoring outbound traffic for sensitive data such as unencrypted social security numbers, credit card numbers, etc.

     Keep in mind that user defined routing only applies to traffic leaving the subnet they are applied to.
 Also, the appliance you are forwarding traffic to cannot be in the same subnet where the traffic originates.
 Always create a separate subnet for your appliances.